 What we know is that the train and hope model of sending staff on a training programme and hoping for better outcomes does not work.
 Decades of experience and research has shown us that in order to embed any new approach we need an enabling infrastructure that supports it.

-The Integrating Positive Behaviour Support (IPBS) course was created to meet that need for our community of service providers.
+The Integrative Positive Behaviour Support (IPBS) course was created to meet that need for our community of service providers.

 You’ve told us you need more than just theory; you need more than just awareness of the research; you need staff sufficiently skilled to provide local clinical and practice leadership.
 You need staff who can oversee integrative assessments, develop integrative support plans, train staff in their implementation and monitor their application.